shreedharkb/Speechify/README.md

 ## Project Overview

 **What is Speechify?**
-Speechify is an intelligent quiz platform that uses AI (Google Gemini) to grade student answers semantically.
+Speechify is an intelligent quiz platform that uses AI (SBERT - Sentence-BERT) to grade student answers semantically.
 Instead of requiring exact matches, it understands the meaning of answers and grades them based on semantic similarity to the correct answer.

 **Key Features:**
 - 🎓 Teacher can create quizzes with questions